 Recent studies have shown limited utility of routine surveillance imaging for diffuse large B-cell lymphoma (DLBCL) patients achieving remission.
 Detection of molecular disease by immunoglobulin high-throughput sequencing (Ig-HTS) from peripheral blood provides an alternate strategy for surveillance.
-We prospectively evaluated the utility of Ig-HTS within 311 blood and 105 tumor samples from 75 patients with DLBCL, comparing Ig-HTS from the cellular (circulating leukocytes) and acellular (plasma cell-free DNA) compartments of peripheral blood to clinical outcomes and 18FDG PET/CT (n=173).
+We prospectively evaluated the utility of Ig-HTS within 311 blood and 105 tumor samples from 75 patients with DLBCL, comparing Ig-HTS from the cellular (circulating leukocytes) and acellular (plasma cell-free DNA) compartments of peripheral blood to clinical outcomes and (18)fluoro-deoxyglucose positron emission tomography combined with computed tomography (PET/CT; n = 173).
 Clonotypic immunoglobulin rearrangements were detected in 83% of patients with adequate tumor samples to enable subsequent monitoring in peripheral blood.
-Molecular disease measured from plasma, as compared to circulating leukocytes, was more abundant and more correlated with radiographic disease burden.
-Prior to treatment, molecular disease was detected in the plasma of 82% of patients compared to 71% in circulating cells (p=0.68).
-However, molecular disease was detected significantly more frequently in the plasma at time of relapse (100% vs. 30%; p = 0.001).
+Molecular disease measured from plasma, compared with circulating leukocytes, was more abundant and better correlated with radiographic disease burden.
+Before treatment, molecular disease was detected in the plasma of 82% of patients compared with 71% in circulating cells (P = .68).
+However, molecular disease was detected significantly more frequently in the plasma at time of relapse (100% vs 30%; P = .001).
 Detection of molecular disease in the plasma often preceded PET/CT detection of relapse in patients initially achieving remission.
-During surveillance time-points prior to relapse, plasma Ig-HTS demonstrated improved specificity (100% vs. 56%, p<0.0001) and similar sensitivity (31% vs. 55%, p=0.4) compared to PET/CT.
+During surveillance time points before relapse, plasma Ig-HTS demonstrated improved specificity (100% vs 56%, P < .0001) and similar sensitivity (31% vs 55%, P = .4) compared with PET/CT.
 Given its high specificity, Ig-HTS from plasma has potential clinical utility for surveillance after complete remission.

 View details for DOI 10.1182/blood-2015-03-635169